mb720/sparse/readme.md

 ##Usage examples

 ###Basic
-Let's say the file you'd like to parse is this:
+Let's say the file you want to parse is this:

     start
       first line in first block